 What types of scholarships does U of T Scarborough have?

 U of T Scarborough has a variety of scholarships available—some that you are automatically considered for, and others that are application-based.
 For more information, please visit our Scholarships page.
 For further information regarding fees and financial aid, please visit our Finances page.

 How much are tuition and fees?

 Tuition costs can vary year-to-year and are also dependent on your status in Canada.
-In addition to tuition fees, there are other items that you need to budget for such as books, residence, and academic fees.
+In addition to tuition fees, there are other items that you need to budget for such as books, housing, and academic fees.
 For a complete list of costs you can anticipate for an academic year, visit our Tuition and Fees page.

 Are there jobs available on campus?

 A wide variety of career-related part-time jobs are available at U of T. Students can begin to apply for positions starting in late August.
-Successful applicants are allowed to work up to 15 hours a week.
+Successful applicants are allowed to work up to 15 hours per week.
 Interested students can visit the Academic Advising & Career Centre for more information.